nullcoalescence/gba-dev/dev.md

 ## dev

 gba games can be written in c, or assembly... or something slightly more modern like c++.
-I'd like to use the hihg level c++ lib like [butano](https://github.com/GValiente/butano).
+I'd like to use the high level c++ lib like [butano](https://github.com/GValiente/butano).

 ## setup
 development can be done locally on windows, however it involves building with 'devkitpro', which is a bit of a hackjob on windows.
 I have a debian linux vm setup with this installed, and development can be done on windows in vs code thru a remote ssh session to the vm for compilation/syntax highlighting purposes.